Our statement of faith in story form:

 Jesus, in His unique identity as the Son of God, born from the people of Israel, came to announce the coming of the Kingdom of God in all its fullness, fulfilling the promises of God, proclaiming good news to the poor, binding up the broken hearted, and proclaiming freedom to the captives.
-His life demonstrated what restored humanity could look like, his death enabled victory over suffering, sin and death, and his resurrection guaranteed restored life to all who trust in him and in his message.

 The Spirit is poured out on the church to affirm as God’s children all those who give allegiance to Jesus and to empower the church to be the body of Christ – the hands and feet of Jesus on the earth, partaking in His mission and living in anticipation of God’s Kingdom coming in fullness.
 It is here, in the light of what’s gone before, and what’s promised to come, that we play our part in the grand story of God.

 Jesus will return to judge the world and bring an end to all the effects of sin and death.
 Our relationships with ourselves, others, the creation and with God will be fully restored to God’s original intention.
 All things will flourish!